 Camera Mounted Flash

-Ok, so camera mounted flash isn’t necessarily studio lighting, although I am sure some photographers may be using it in their studios.
-Flash does fall within the artificial lighting category so I am going to talk about it here.
+Ok, so camera mounted flash isn’t necessarily studio continuous lighting, although I am sure some photographers may be using it in their studios.
+Flash does fall within the artificial lights category so I am going to talk about it here as one of your lighting options.
 The convenience of camera mounted flash is that it’s much more mobile than bulky light stands.

-What are the different studio lighting techniques?
+What are the different light techniques?

 Place your light 90 degrees to your subject’s face.
 You will end up with one side of the face lit up and the other in dark shadow.
 The shadow line will fall vertically down your subject’s face, creating a very dramatic portrait.

 Place your subject slightly more than 90 degrees away from the light source.
 Your light source will also be slightly the head height of your subject.
 One side of the face will still be in shadow but one one triangle of light should fall on the cheek, no wider than the eye and not longer than the nose.

 When the light is placed slightly higher than eye level, it gives a slight contouring look to your subject’s face.
-This type of lighting is very flattering on most people so it tends to be used a lot in portrait work.
+This type of light is very flattering on most people so it tends to be used a lot in portrait work.

 Place your light directly behind and above your camera, shining directly on your subject facing the camera head on.
-This lighting casts a butterfly wing shaped shadow directly beneath the subjects nose.
+This light casts a butterfly wing shaped shadow directly beneath the subjects nose.

 Broad / Short lighting

 This isn’t exactly a technique as is more or less used to describe how much of the face is in the light.
-When your subjects face is turned slightly in one direction, your lighting is broad if it casts the side of the face closest to the camera in light.
+When your subjects face is turned slightly in one direction, your light is broad if it casts the side of the face closest to the camera in light.

-The lovely thing about photography is that there is so much variety in lighting and it can give us such diverse looks with our subjects!
+The lovely thing about photography is that there is so much variety in light and it can give us such diverse looks with our subjects!
 This type of knowledge is useful even for natural light photographers like myself, since it might help keep you in business during your slow winter season.